templ-fun/evm-protocol/UI.md

 - Default to a bounded buffer, not unlimited.
 Approve `~2× entryFee` for joins (adjustable) and avoid unlimited approvals.
 - External call proposals are as powerful as timelocked admin calls; surface clear warnings.
 If batching is needed, use an executor contract like `contracts/tools/BatchExecutor.sol` and target it via `createProposalCallExternal`.
 - Only call the router.
 Modules revert on direct calls to prevent bypassing safety checks.
+- Governance-only upgrades: there is no protocol-level upgrade authority.
+Routing and external-call abilities are controlled by each templ’s governance (or the priest only when dictatorship is enabled).
+Reflect this in copy to avoid confusing users about admin powers.

 Minimal flow snippets (ethers v6)
 - Join: read fee → approve(templ, fee) → `templ.join()`.